Royal-Studio/Dynamix-Engine/README.md

 # EGB-Engine
 A Game Engine For Humans!
 Built for [Royal Studios](https://discord.gg/g63g9zJ)!

-The Project Is Under Development For 3D!
+The Project Is Under Development For Native 3D!

 ## Quick Links